 2. When people with depression have stopped meeting with friends or when social contacts are avoided, Hypnotherapy can help to reinstate previous levels of social functioning.

 3. Hypnotherapy aims to help people learn how to correct the negative style of thinking which maintains their low mood.
-Here at the Hypnotherapy Specialists we have several different methods that will aim to gradually restore a more balanced and helpful style of thinking.
+I have several different methods that will aim to gradually restore a more balanced and helpful style of thinking.

 Thanks, We'll be in touch with you soon.